 Verify Your Identity with the UCR Authentication Application

 Multi-factor authentication (MFA), sometimes referred to as two-step verification, has become commonplace in banking, healthcare, and education because it adds an extra layer of protection against bad actors looking to steal your sensitive information.
 Any time someone tries to access a secure campus resource, UCR requires the individual to verify their identity via MFA to help ensure access is being granted appropriately.
-The individual can then quickly and easily confirm their identity with a push notification to their mobile phone or tablet using DUO, UCR’s authentication application.
+The individual can then quickly and easily confirm their identity via their mobile phone or tablet using Duo, UCR’s authentication application.

 Upgraded Authentication Options Coming to Duo Mobile

 Currently, options to verify identity upon login include the ability to receive a phone call or an SMS text message with a one-time code.
-Both of these less secure and costly forms of authentication will be retired with the launching of Duo verified push.
-This change will require all Highlanders to have a personal device that is not only registered with their UCR account but also uses the official Duo mobile app to receive push notifications.
-Folks with accessibility concerns can work with ITS BearHelp to obtain an alternate authentication option.
+Both of these less secure and costly forms of authentication will be retired with the launch of Duo verified push.
+Along with verified push, new authentication options available in the Duo app will include the enablement of device biometrics, such as face ID, to verify identity.
+These enhancements require all Highlanders to have a personal device that is not only registered with their UCR account but also uses the official Duo mobile app.
+Folks with accessibility concerns are asked to contact ITS BearHelp to obtain an alternate authentication option.

 MFA For All Email